 Install Brave Beta on Debian

 Brave Beta is the next stable branch and uses its own keyring file, DEB822 source file, and package name.
-That separation lets you keep Beta beside the stable browser instead of replacing it.
+That separation lets you test Beta beside the stable browser, although the stable channel should remain the routine daily-driver package for most Debian systems.

 sudo apt update